DannyFung97/near-mons/README.md

       getCreaturesByOwner(owner: string): Creature[]

-   Return array list of creature ids owned by a user, primarily a helper function for .
+   Return array list of creature ids owned by a user, primarily a helper function for getCreaturesByOwner().

       getCreatureIdsByOwner(owner: string): Array<string>